sanjar91/INSuRE-notSURE/FinalReport.md

  * Determine how effectively the measurement survey can be applied to test organizations and how easy the survey makes it to measure tool effectiveness compared to evaluating against all controls

 ## Project Methodology
-(specific methodology followed in the project, reuse from milestone 1/2, update if scope changed)

 #### Project Overview
 Cybersecurity departments across the United States all face a common problem: they spend loads of money and resources on implementing strong security controls with no standard way to measure the effectiveness of those controls.
 There are numerous frameworks that exist, including the Cybersecurity Framework from NIST.
 However, these frameworks typically are limited to measuring security programs as a whole and do not focus on how to measure the effectiveness of security tools that have been implemented.
 The inability to measure the effectiveness of cybersecurity tools, specifically, has a large potential impact on organizations.
 It can lead them to spend money on the wrong technologies, the wrong tools for their situation, or to waste resources because they do not fully understand the capabilities of the tools they purchased.